 The papers are suffering from "instrument-itis" and to some extent from "knowledge-itis," but they are indeed not suffering from "problem-itis."
-Problem-oriented research is demanding and requires systematic and logical argumentation (Lawrence 1992).
-Problem-orientated research might be a weakness for knowledge management researchers.
+Problem-oriented research demands systematic and logical argumentation (Lawrence, 1992).
+Problem-orientated research might need to be improved for knowledge management researchers.
 The researchers do the statistical tests well, presenting the data in "nice" total packages as a form of scholarly truth.
-However, very few results conflict with existing marks.
-2 of 3 hypotheses are correct, and 1 of 3 is incorrect.
+However, only some results conflict with existing marks.
+2 of 3 hypotheses are correct, and 1 of 3 needs to be corrected.
 There are many similar hypotheses/propositions (54%) in papers dealing with knowledge sharing and knowledge management, while 61% reach the same result and 39% reach a different outcome for similar propositions and hypotheses.
-The Popperian falsification process (1973) is used for both explicit and tacit knowledge processes even if 82% in 2017, 84% in 2018, 83% in 2019, 68% in 2020, and 57% of the papers in 2021 do not make any distinction between tacit and explicit knowledge processes.
-The un-ableness to distinguish between tacit and explicit knowledge might represent a lack of theoretical sophistication.
-Twothirds of the papers lack a definition of knowledge, information, management, leadership, or the situations these concepts are used within.
+The Popperian falsification process (1973) is used for both explicit and tacit knowledge processes even if 82% in 2017, 84% in 2018, 83% in 2019, 68% in 2020, 57% in 2021, and 52% of the papers in 2022 do not make any distinction between tacit and explicit knowledge processes.
+The un-ableness to distinguish between tacit and explicit Knowledge might represent a lack of theoretical sophistication.
+Two-thirds of the papers need a definition of Knowledge, information, management, leadership, or the situations included in these concepts.
 The lack of definitions presents a kind of storytelling where a story exemplified by statistics is told.
-The scholarly and scientific storytelling is what Kuhn (1970) defined as a pre-scientific situation where anything might be equal in importance or what Popper (1973) described as the situation for psychology as a field.
+The scholarly and scientific storytelling is what Kuhn (1970) defined as a prescientific situation where anything might be equal in importance or what Popper (1973) described as the situation for psychology as a field.
 Kuhn (1970) called this "something less than research."
-The lack of problem-itis makes it challenging to make progress and accumulate knowledge; as Nonaka (2018) noted, there had not been any progress in understanding and performing tacit knowledge.
-There is, however, a greater degree of sophistication in the 2021 papers regarding problem formulations and the knowledge content making the papers more relevant at a business and societal level.
-The questions of sustainability and green leadership have increased the imagination and creativity of coming up with several problems without any solutions or even pure speculation.
+The lack of problemitis makes it challenging to make progress and accumulate Knowledge; as Nonaka (2018) noted, there had yet to be any progress in understanding and performing tacit Knowledge.
+There is, however, a greater degree of sophistication in the 2021 and 2022 papers regarding problem formulations and the knowledge content making the papers more relevant at a business and societal level.
+The sustainability and green leadership questions have increased the imagination and creativity of solving several problems that have yet to be solved or even pure speculation.